Transipedia/countTags/README.md

 ### Managing stranded files

-By default, countTags count the canonical tag between the forward and the reverse tag (the first one in alphabeticl order) and output this sequence in the result.
+By default, countTags count the canonical tag/kmer between the forward and the reverse tag (the first one in alphabetical order) and output this sequence in the result.

 If you want only one strand to be count, you have to provide the tag sequence in the strand that you want to count  and use the option '--stranded' for countTags.